rdkcentral/rdkv-halif-wifi/docs/pages/rdkv-wifi_halSpec.md

 ### Quality Control

-* Static analysis is required to be performed.
+- Static analysis is required to be performed.
 Our preferred tool is Coverity.
-* Have a zero-warning policy with regards to compiling.
+- A zero-warning policy is required.
 All warnings are required to be treated as errors.
-* Copyright validation is required to be performed e.g.: Black duck, FossID.
+- Copyright validation is required to be performed e.g.: Black duck, FossID.
-* Use of memory analysis tools like Valgrind are encouraged to identify leaks/corruptions.
+- Use of memory analysis tools like Valgrind are encouraged to identify leaks/corruptions.
-* `HAL` Tests will endeavour to create worst-case scenarios to assist investigations.
+- `HAL` Tests will endeavour to create worst-case scenarios to assist investigations.
-* Improvements by any party to the testing suite are required to be fed back.
+- Improvements by any party to the testing suite are required to be fed back.

 ### Licensing